 - Excel is limited to a particular number of regressors, possibly 16.
 Therefore, you cannot use more independent variables than that.

 - You must keep the regressors or the independent variables in adjoining columns.

 - Excel assumes that the errors are independent with constant variance (homoskedastic).
 It does not provide any alternatives.

-Now you know how to perform multiple linear regression on data sets in excel.
+Now you know how to perform multiple linear regression on data sets in Excel.
 Please let us know if the methods were useful to you.
 You can also use the comment section below for further queries or suggestions.
-Do visit our ExcelDemy blog to explore more about excel.
 Stay with us and keep learning.